Dawson Overland Trail

 During the winter of 1899-1900 the Canadian Development Company used dog teams to carry mail and light freight along the river between Whitehorse and Dawson City.
 It gradually replaced dogs with horses the following year.
 In 1901 the White Pass & Yukon Route Railway bought out the company in order to gain the lucrative government mail contract for its stern wheeler boats.

-Most of the original route of the Dawson Overland Trail remains, and offers hardy travellers a challenging path back in time.
-Many artifacts and a few buildings remain along the trail as evidence of its history.
+Most of the original route of the Dawson Overland Trail remains however, and offers hardy travelers a challenging path back in time.
+Many artifacts and a few buildings are still in place along the trail as evidence of its colourful history.

-The Takhini River to Braeburn section is open for adventure!
-This section of the Trans Canada Trail is about 100 km long; starting at the staging area on the Takhini River Road, (near Takhini Hot Springs) and ending at Braeburn Lodge.
+The Takhini River to Braeburn section is maintained and is open for adventure!
+This section of the Trans Canada Trail is almost exactly 100 km long; starting at the staging area on the Takhini River Road, (near Takhini Hot Springs) and ending at Braeburn Lodge.
 Though the trail is generally marked and somewhat maintained, it is still very much a remote wilderness trail with little traffic, no services, and no cell phone service – a true class four wilderness trail.

 In recent years several beavers have made the area their home, so there are multiple sections of the trail which are often muddy and flooded, making summer travel difficult.
 Trail users must bring suitable supplies and equipment with them and always travel with someone who knows the trail well.
 Regular users of this trail include snowmobilers, mushers and skiers in winter and hikers, mountain bikers, horse riders and ATVers in summer.

 Along the trail from Takhini to Braeburn travelers will be passing in the vicinity of several active trap lines, hunting areas, and a variety of First Nations lands.
-There are many Yukoners who depend on these areas as one of their primary food sources, so please travel respectfully and stay on designated trails as much as possible.
+There are many Yukoners who depend on these areas as a primary food source, so please travel respectfully and stay on designated trails as much as possible.

 At the half way point on this section the K.S.A. has constructed a small warm up cabin.
-Co-ordinates 61.1315° N, 135.9828° W. It offers a shelter with wood stove and bunk bed, and outside is a fire pit and picnic table.
-Anyone is welcome to use it as a place to stop, warm up and cook some lunch.
-All we ask in return is when you’re ready to leave please respect our cabin and all that use it by leaving the cabin and surrounding area clean, in good shape and ready for the next guest.
-It was built entirely by volunteers using donated materials, and is unmaintained.
+Co-ordinates 61.1315° N, 135.9828° W. It offers trail users an enclosed dry shelter with wood stove and bunk bed, and nearby is ample snowmobile parking, outdoor fire pit and a picnic table overlooking a beautiful view.
+Anyone is welcome to use it as a place to take a break, warm up, cook some lunch, or stay a night if you need to.
+All we ask in return is please respect our cabin and all that use it by leaving the cabin and surrounding area clean, in good shape and ready for the next guest.
+It was built by volunteers using donated materials, and is unmaintained.
 How you leave it is how the next group will find it.

-Recently, the K.S.A. is now making a renewed effort to organize a yearly group ride from the Takhini River staging area to Braeburn and back.
-We generally do the trip some time in late February or early March.
-It is a full day’s ride, generally departing first thing in the morning and arriving back at the staging area late that evening.
-The K.S.A. will lead the way, but it is a long ride through the wilderness, and each rider is expected to bring a reliable snowmobile, and carry adequate food, survival gear, extra gas, etc. For anyone interested in joining us, please check our Events page for further details and updates…
+The Klondike Snowmobile Association is now making a renewed effort to organize a yearly group ride from the Takhini River staging area to Braeburn and back.
+We usually do the trip some time in February or March.
+Experienced members will lead the way and everyone is welcome to participate, however please be aware this is an all-day adventure riding more than 200 km on remote wilderness trails, and each participant will need to bring a reliable snowmobile, dress warm, and carry adequate food, gear, fuel, etc. Please check our Events page for details and updates.